Almarch/ArduinoGotchi/README.md

 java TamaRomConvert rom.bin
 ```

+### Conditionally compiled code

+The code contains conditionally compiled parts.
+Depending on the target chip, comment the appropriate line between `#define ESP32` or `#define ESP8266` at the beginning of `Nanogotchi.ino`.

+### Arduino IDE parameterization

 Open the .ino file in Arduino IDE.
-You then need to install specific libraries.

-The code contains conditionally compiled parts.
-Depending on the target chip, comment the appropriate line between `#define ESP32` and `#define ESP8266` at the beginning of `Nanogotchi.ino`.

-### ESP8266

 Add the lines into `File/Preferences/Additional Boards Manager URLs`:

 ```
 https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```
-Then look for `esp8266` in `Tools/Board/Boards manager` and install the library.
+Then look for `esp8266` and/or `esp32` in `Tools/Board/Boards manager`, then install the library.

-You also need to install `U8g2` library in `Tool/Manage Libraries`.
+Install `U8g2` library in `Tool/Manage Libraries`.

+## Compilation & launch

-When the environment is ready, select the appropriate board, for instance: `Tools/Board/ESP8266 (X.X.X)/"LOLIN(WEMOS) D1 R2 & Mini`.
+When the environment is ready, select the appropriate board as for instance: `Tools/Board/ESP8266 (X.X.X)/"LOLIN(WEMOS) D1 R2 & Mini`.

-Then select the port: `Tools/port/`, the port to which the board is connected should appear.
+Select the port: `Tools/port/`, the port to which the board is connected should appear.

 ![PXL_20221216_131808264_4](https://user-images.githubusercontent.com/13364928/208108606-a6d87cba-38c4-466b-8830-3f7be8aa5aea.jpg)

-## Launch

 Finally, use the upload command: ➡️ and let the mystery of life begin  👾